 Burbank’s investment firm, Passport Capital, managed as much as $5 billion in assets before substantial losses caused the firm to close its flagship fund.
 Burbank later expanded Passport Capital into “cryptocurrency” trading.

 The co-founder of Passport Foundation is Alison Carlson.
-Carlson is married to Burbank and the president of the Forsythia Foundation which also grants monies to institutions focusing on environmental causes.
+Carlson is married to Burbank and the president of the Forsythia Foundation, an environmental funder.
 Carlson’s background includes graduating from Stanford University, working for National Public Radio (NPR) and the Food and Drug Administration (FDA).

 John Burbank’s interests include supporting organizations like Ralph Nader’s left-wing advocacy group Public Citizen.
 Burbank’s estimated net worth as of February 2017 was at least $119 million dollars.